calvinalkan/better-wordpress-hooks/README.md

 ![php version](https://img.shields.io/packagist/php-v/calvinalkan/better-wordpress-hooks)
 ![lines of code](https://img.shields.io/badge/total%20lines-2268-blue)

-BetterWpHooks is a small library that wraps the Wordpress Plugin/Hook API, allowing for modern, object-oriented PHP.
+BetterWpHooks is a small library that wraps the WordPress Plugin/Hook API, allowing for modern, object-oriented PHP.

-Some of the included features are:
+Some included features are:

 🚀 Lazy instantiation of classes registered in actions and filters.